delta6626/365-days-of-code/README.md

 - Day 193 ✅: Built the dashboard with greeting and profile status message, and refactored the status alert to use a global Zustand store in PartnerPair.
 - Day 194 ✅: Developed a profile view count tracking system for PartnerPair
 - Day 195 ✅: Started building the backend function for PartnerPair to return profile view count data to the frontend
+- Day 196 ✅: Continued developing the function that returns profile view count data for PartnerPair and did a round of codebase cleanup

 ## 📌 Notes